 LASIK – Laser Vision Correction

 The decision to have LASIK is an important one that ultimately only you can make.
 It is important that you have realistic expectations and that your decision is based on facts, not hopes or misconceptions.
 The goal of LASIK is to reduce your dependence on corrective lenses.
 LASIK does not always create 20/20 vision.
 It cannot correct a condition known as presbyopia, or aging of the eye.
-Your doctor will provide you with additional information that will allow you to make an informed decision.
+Your doctor will provide you with additional information that will allow you to make an informed decision regarding surgery.

 Before Your Consultation